-If you are very lucky and master the art of persuasion you could have your partner gently treat your feet as best they can after you have trained, or the following morning.
-If you aren’t so fortunate you can give yourself a relatively thorough massage with a tennis ball.
+If you are very lucky and are a master of persuasion you could have your partner gently treat your feet as best they can after you have trained, or the morning after.
+If you aren’t so fortunate, you can give yourself a relatively thorough massage with a tennis ball.

 Standing or sitting, place your foot over a tennis ball so that it is in the arch of your foot.
 Begin to roll the ball along your arch applying more – or less – pressure as and where it is applicable.
 It is important that you don’t just ignore the pain in any particular area, the more you focus on that the better you will feel.

 If you are suffering from injuries to your feet before your marathon, then it is important to give your feet the chance to rest properly and if you are suffering from foot pain it is essential to see a professional and get it checked out.